ceos-org/interoperability-handbook/README.md

 Enhancing Interoperability of data and services between different Earth Observation stakeholders

-**This document is now a first draft, and open for community review.
+**This document is CEOS Pleanry approved Version 2.0.
 Please use [Discussion](https://github.com/ceos-org/interoperability-handbook/discussions) section to provide your comments and feedback, and raise any Actions under [Issues](https://github.com/ceos-org/interoperability-handbook/issues)**

 ## Table of Contents